System Classifications

 Russell Ackoff's System Classifications were also considered.
 The following types of systems comes from Re-Creating the Corporation

-These classifications were considered; however, they use are use "Purposeful System" as a differentiator between system types and was considered too narrow for this System Classification Framework.
+These classifications were considered; however, they use a "Purposeful System" as a differentiator between system types and was considered too narrow for this System Classification Framework.

 Current Systems in the System Classification Framework